 Group Enrollment

-An Iowa 4-H Group is a cohort of enrolled K-12 youth who participate in a non-continuous and short-term planned educational program.
+An Iowa 4-H Group is a cohort of enrolled K–12 youth who participate in a non-continuous and short-term planned educational program.
 These experiences are generally events and are usually designed by adults.
-The program may be designed to reach new and underserved audiences, address priority topics, and build collaborations (e.g. schools).
-It is expected that, whenever possible, 4-H staff and volunteers will strategically move these youth toward one of the more sustainable deliver modes, e.g. Clover Kids, clubs) and membership status.
+The program may be designed to reach new and underserved audiences, address priority topics, and build collaborations (e.g., schools).
+It is expected that, whenever possible, 4-H staff and volunteers will strategically move these youth toward one of the more sustainable delivery modes (e.g., Clover Kids, clubs) and membership status.

 Clover Kids

-The overall purpose of the 4-H Clover Kids program is to foster the development of life skills essential for the cognitive, social, emotional, and physical maturation of Kindergarten through 3rd grade youth by providing a unique, age-appropriate educational opportunity.
+The overall purpose of the 4-H Clover Kids program is to foster the development of life skills essential for the cognitive, social, emotional, and physical maturation of Kindergarten through 3rd grade youth by providing a unique, age-appropriate, educational opportunity.

 In the Clover Kids program, adults plan the experiential learning experience for the youth.
 The uniqueness of children in this stage of development requires a cooperative program.
-Because of developmental appropriateness, youth in Clover Kids will not be involved in competitions, and may not be eligible for activities or projects designed for 4th through 12th grade 4-Hers.
+Because of developmental appropriateness, youth in Clover Kids will not be involved in competitions and may not be eligible for activities or projects designed for 4th through 12th grade 4-H’ers.
 (See the Clover Kids Toolbox.)